gcorallo/oddlySpecificPythonScriptsForCreativeCoding/README.md

 # odlySpecificPythonScriptsForCreativeCoding
+less useful repo ever.

 ## VispyProcessLoopFbo

-GLSL posprocessing in python in a very "Processing" way.
+GLSL postprocessing in python in a very "Processing" way.

 ## ipynb_to_p5
-Send images from ipython notebokks to Processing and back.
-Buggy just a poc.
+Send images from ipython notebokks to Processing and back (via sockets).
+Buggy, just a poc.

-## tf_versions_ipynb
+## tf_versions
 Get tensorflow/keras version.
-Useful when you have 232135123 conda enviroments.
+Useful when you have >3657432134 conda enviroments. (ipynb)